eth-vaw-glaciology/course-101-0250-00/website/logistics.md

 Schedule to be defined (on Element/Zoom or in-person)

 ## Discussion
-We encourage students to ask questions related to the course and the exercises as well as other technical issues on the course's [Element](https://chat.ethz.ch) chat.
+We encourage ETH students to ask questions related to the course and the exercises as well as other technical issues on the course's [Element](https://chat.ethz.ch) chat.
 Using the chat server should facilitate exchange among students and may provide a knowledge basis useful to everyone.

+Head to the [_Course chat space (Element)_ link on Moodle](https://moodle-app2.let.ethz.ch/mod/url/view.php?id=632283) to get started with Element:
+1. Select **Start Student-Chat**
+2. Login using your nethz credentials to start using the browser-based client.
+3. Download the [Element Desktop/Mobile client](https://element.io/) for more comfortable access.

 ## Homework
 [Homework](/homework) tasks will be announced after each week's lecture.
 The exercise session following the lecture will get you started.

 Homework **due date will be Thursday 23h59 CET** every following week (9 days) to allow for Q&A during the following in-class exercise session.

-Homework assignements can be carried-out by groups of 2.
+Homework assignments can be carried-out by groups of 2.
 However, **_note that every student has to hand in a version of the homework_**.

 - Submission of scripts and other documents happens on the course's [Moodle](https://moodle-app2.let.ethz.ch/course/view.php?id=15755).
 - Actions and tasks related to GitHub will happen on your private course-related GitHub repository.